Snipcart vs. WooCommerce: E-Commerce Solutions Review

 What is WooCommerce?

-See the live demo for this shopping cart customization.
+See the GitHub repo for this custom cart theme.

 How much do Snipcart & WooCommerce cost?